Pre-Health

 Students arrange their own transportation to and from Sevilla with the help of the Seville Coordinator.
 As students arrive in Sevilla, Spain, their program begins with a two-day in-country orientation which includes walking tours of the city and presentations by the Texas Tech Sevilla Center Director and staff regarding housing, communication, safety, public transportation, and cultural considerations.
 At the end of the in-country orientation, host families meet students to take them to settle in to their new environment.
 Group excursions are woven into the curriculum throughout the semester.
 These excursions range from day outings to Córdoba, La Rábida, Itálica and Jerez to multiple day trips to Granada, Toledo and Madrid.
 Free weekends scattered throughout the semester allow students to take advantage of further travel as they wish.

 Spanish Majors - Did you know you can get a concentration for Study Abroad with your existing Spanish degree?
-You can learn more about this opportunity in the course catalog, where you will see the this requires six or more credits abroad at the 3000- or 4000-level.
+You can learn more about this opportunity in the academic catalog, where you will see the this requires six or more credits abroad at the 3000- or 4000-level.
 The concentration is called: Spanish in a Global Context.

-Please email Stephanie Santos, the Spanish Academic Advisor for more information.
+Please email Stephanie Santos, the Spanish Academic Advisor, for more information.

 Host Family